basilesimon/bsfr/content/weeknotes/weeknotes-24.md

 ---
 date: "2021-03-12T00:00:00Z"
-published: false
+draft: true
-title: 'Hello, Digital Evidence Toolkit - weeknotes #24'
+title: "Hello, Digital Evidence Toolkit - weeknotes #24"
 ---

 How is it Friday already?
 Where did this week go?